-The Perspectives texts anthology includes many audio texts such as podcasts, interviews and songs.
+The student text library includes many audio texts such as podcasts, interviews and songs.
 The Story Corps series is particularly well suited for use with this Critical Listening Guide.

 - Select an audio central text.
 Tell students they will conduct three rounds of listening.

 - Create a Critical Listening Guide using at least two relevant questions from each category—context, audience, purpose, values and style—related to the selected text.

 - Round 1 (first listen): Have students listen to the text all the way through without the transcript and without stopping.
 Allow students to briefly discuss their initial reactions to the text with a partner.

 - Pass out the transcript (included with each audio text) and Critical Listening Guide.
 Go over each question.
 A mini-lesson may be necessary to define context, audience, purpose and style.

 - Round 2 (close listen): Have students listen to the text with the transcript and guide in hand.
 Pause the audio to discuss key features of the text, using the Critical Listening Guide to structure the discussion.
 Students should annotate their transcripts using thinking notes to describe context, audience, purpose, values and style.
 Pause the audio to point out key features of the text, and provide wait time for students to write their responses to questions on the Critical Listening Guide.

 - Round 3 (reflective listen): Have students listen to the text all the way through without stopping.
 Allow time for students to complete their Critical Listening Guide responses.

 - Ask students to share how their interpretations of the text may have changed or deepened since the first listen.

 English language learner